 B Exam: Thesis Defense

 Defending a thesis successfully requires at a minimum that the student has obtained sufficient data to make a significant contribution to at least one research paper that has been submitted or published in a peer-reviewed journal.
 If this expectation is not met, the Chair (thesis advisor), with help from the Special Committee, must determine that circumstances beyond the student’s control that prevented the student from meeting these expectations.

-As with the A-exam, a Schedule of Exam form needs to be filled out and signed by your committee and the DGS and then submitted to GFAs for transmission to the Graduate School at least 7 days before the examination date.
+A Schedule of Exam form needs to be filled out online (accessed on the Forms section of the Grad School website) and signed by the GFAs, your committee, the DGS at least 7 days before the examination date.
 You are also required to provide the title and abstract for your dissertation and the list of your publications to the GFAs for the announcement of your exam.